Futebol

 began to promote other sports such as gymnastics, weightlifting, wrestling,

-athletics and swimming.
-The football club rented its first ground; Campo da
+The football club rented its first ground, Campo da

-worked with local club, Leixões to form the Associação de Futebol do Porto (Porto
+Rainha, and appointed its first coach, the Frenchman Adolphe Cassaigne.
+In 1912, Porto worked with local club Leixões to form the Associação de Futebol do Porto (Porto Football Association), with ‘Dragões’ lifting their first league title in 1913-14.

 had moved to The Campo da Constituição, which was opened with a match against Oporto